 Check out all of our degrees and programs, including new degree options.
 Find out why so many students are choosing Landmark.

 Frequently Asked Questions

 Selecting a college is difficult for most families.
-When a student has ADHD, ASD or another diagnosed learning disability, the choice is even harder.
-Landmark understands that this type of student needs a different approach—and that’s what sets us apart.
+When a student has a diagnosed learning disability (including dyslexia), ADHD, or ASD, the choice is even harder.
+Landmark College understands that this type of student needs a different approach—and that’s what sets us apart.
 We’ll work with your student in every phase of his or her college experience—in the classroom, in advisement sessions and extracurricular activities—to ensure the best performance possible.
-We’ve put everything in place to help students with diagnosed learning disabilities succeed at Landmark and beyond.
+We’ve put everything in place to help students with diagnosed learning disabilities succeed at LC and beyond.

-We teach differently at Landmark.
+We teach differently.
 Our size allows us to provide students with incredible personal support.
-We help students understand their unique learning style—and how to put it to work in the classroom.
-We show them the latest technology they can use to boost their learning power.
+We help students understand their unique learning styles—and how to put those styles to work in the classroom.
+We show them the latest technology that they can use to boost their learning power.
 We put students in charge by helping them to understand how they learn and how to master tools and strategies that leverage their individual learning styles.

 How will my child be placed?